er1z/fakemock/README.md

 FakeMock is smart enough to guess what you want to get — asserts are also decorated against specified phpDoc type, for example if you specify `LessThan` constraint and `@var float`, you get float value and so on.
-This features is useful when you need a `DateTimeInterface` in string:
+This feature is useful when you need a `DateTimeInterface` in string:

 ```php
 /**